 The Last Man Standing in the Rhodope Mountains

 I have been roaming about the Rhodope Mountains for almost 15 years now, which is probably not an overstatement, as I feel that I have left a part of me in the heights.
 Over the years, it felt like I was looking for something long forgotten that has now disappeared and will never return.
-That is how “The Last Man Standing in the Rhodope Mountains” project was born, in the course of which I visited 985 villages — from Gotse Delchev to Ivaylovgrad and from Asenovgrad to Xanthi.
+I was searching for "The Last Man Standing in the Rhodope Mountains” in these almost 1000 villages — from Gotse Delchev to Ivaylovgrad and from Asenovgrad to Xanthi.
 It was an attempt to capture the past and an entire culture that is slowly fading away forever.
 All of the shots I made were black and white.

 The legend goes that in those same mountains Orpheus lamented the death of his wife Eurydice.
 His singing was so captivating and his dedication so absolute that Hades ultimately agreed to let Eurydice return among the living.
 However, there was one condition: Orpheus was not allowed to look back while leading Eurydice out of the underworld.